animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 But before we come to the conclusion that Charles is caught "red-handed," he was very supportive; and he was left-handed, I recall, like my grandpa.

 I hope Charles and his colleagues may find the above diagram (["5 Computational Neurons"](#benzodiazepine-benzos-mechanism-of-action)) valuable in their work.
-I ask that this time, ideally with credit attribution to me.
+I ask that this time, they give credit attribution to me.
 The diagram ilucidates mechanisms of neurodegeneration biologically, computationally, and in psychiatric practice

 ### Henry Kautz